Tumult97/Obsidian-Files/Work/Review/Reviews/2023/Half 2/Official Reviews/Janay Sander.md

 12. Is this individual aligned with the culture in their team and in the broader Entelect community?
 13. Is this individual aligned with the customer's chosen processes, methodologies and delivery approach?
 14. *Is this individual aligned with the customer's chosen processes, methodologies and delivery approach?*

+## Impact on customer success

+1. Does this individual understand their customer's business domain?
+2. Does this individual take ownership of customer complaints and concerns, and avoids passing blame or responsibility onto others?
+3. Does this individual know all their customer stakeholders by name?
+4. Does this individual know how to make their customers look good and succeed?
+5. Is this individual aligned with the customer and what they are trying to achieve?
+6. Does this individual focus on making their customer look great?
+7. Does this individual prioritise work that has high business value over nice-to-haves?
+8. Does this individual view the customer as part of the team?